Malaria Policy Advisory Committee

 The MPAC was set up following an extensive review of the policy-setting process for malaria control and elimination, initiated by the WHO Global Malaria Programme.
 The process was conducted with the help of a specially convened external Advisory Group who reviewed previous and existing WHO/GMP policy processes and successful policy models from other WHO departments.
 It was this group that proposed the concept and architecture of a permanent strategic advisory committee.
 The MPAC’s inaugural meeting was held in January 2012.

-MPAC recommendations and conclusions are published on this website, and a detailed report of each meeting is published in the Malaria Journal.
+MPAC recommendations and conclusions are published on this website.

 Technical Expert Groups and Evidence Review Groups